- Which steps must be taken to offer access to TIM and other Operator customers to Operator's premium-charged Non-Geographical Numbers?

 In practice, when “anomalies” and “significant” phenomena occur or a formal complaint is received from the customer, TIM has the faculty to prevent invoicing to the calling customers and to suspend invoicing of the traffic or, if the invoicing process has already begun, to withhold the sums related to the anomalous traffic, transferring any sums already received on behalf of the Operators to an interest-bearing deposit account specifically opened to handle such receipts.

-Management and administrative operations for prevention of fraud are detailed in the TIM Reference Offer: “Access by Telecom Italia subscribers to services on other Operators' Non-Geographical Numbers: remuneration for the invoicing service on behalf of third parties”.
+Management and administrative operations for prevention of fraud are detailed in the TIM Reference Offer: “Access by TIM subscribers to services on other Operators' Non-Geographical Numbers: remuneration for the invoicing service on behalf of third parties”.

 It is not possible to set up a fund shared between TIM and the Operator to compensate the risks for which both parties are liable but there is an inter-operator procedure managed by AGCom which is referenced in all contracts signed between Operators in this market.